 Adams County Legacy, Broomfield - Measuring Building Height for Pitched, Hip or Gable Roofs in A-1(A):

 Building Height Method for Measuring - Vertical distance from the established grade elevation to the mean height level between eaves and ridges for gable, hip, or gambrel roofs.
-Chimneys, spires, towers, elevator penthouses, tanks, and similar accessory structures shall not be included in calculating the height unless specifically referred to (Adams County Legacy Code 2.215) See link to example calculation document.
+Chimneys, spires, towers, elevator penthouses, tanks, and similar accessory structures shall not be included in calculating the height unless specifically referred to (Adams County Legacy Code 2.215)

 Maximum Height: 25 Feet using measurement method above